damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### use_refresh_token

 boolean property set to false.
-Standard silent renew mode used per defualt. refresh tokens can be activated.
+Standard silent renew mode used per default.
+Refresh tokens can be activated.